asyncapi/modelina/docs/advanced.md

 Check out this [example out for a live demonstration](../examples/overwrite-default-constraint/) for how to overwrite the default constraints.

 Check out this [example out for a live demonstration](../examples/overwrite-naming-formatting/) for how to overwrite the naming formatting for models.

+## Changing the interpreter options

+Sometimes it is desirable to change the default behavior of the `Interpreter`.
+While most of the default behavior of the `Interpreter` is fine, there are areas that would be nice to customize.
+Some of these are:
+- `additionalProperties` - according to JSON schema spec, by default, `additionalProperties` is set to `true`
+- `additionalItems` - according to JSON schema spec, by default, `additionalItems` is set to `true`

+Check out this [example out for a live demonstration](../examples/overwrite-interpreter-options/) for how to overwrite the interpreter options.